 Does pomegranate juice help lower blood sugar?

 The researchers assessed the effects of pomegranate supplements, pomegranate juice, or a placebo solution that contained equivalent amounts of malic acid, citric acid, and potassium content of pomegranate juice.
-A total of 48 healthy volunteers were recruited to test the effects on blood sugar levels after a meal consisting of 109 grams of white bread – a high glycemic-index food.
+A total of 48 healthy volunteers were recruited to test the effects of pomegranate juice on blood sugar levels after a meal consisting of 109 grams of white bread – a high glycemic index food.

 The volunteers were divided equally into the three groups.
 For all participants, a starting blood glucose measurement was taken they ate the meal.
 A timer was started at the first bite or sip, and volunteers were given 15 minutes to eat the meal.
 Blood glucose measurements were taken again every 15 minutes for one hour, and every half an hour for an additional two hours.
 The measurements were taken with a glucometer, a machine that analyzes blood sugar content from a finger-prick at each time-point.